 After his coronation on Christmas Day AD 800, Charlemagne said he didn’t know it had been planned by Pope Leo III.
 If setting the crown of a new Holy Roman Empire on his head was a surprise, he got over the shock right quick.
 He quickly shot off dispatches to the lands under his control to inform them he was large and in-charge.
 Each missive began with these words, “Charles, by the will of God, Roman Emperor, Augustus … in the year of our consulship 1.”
-He even required that an oath be taken to him as Caesar by all officers, whether religious or civil.
+He required an oath be taken to him as Caesar by all officers, whether religious or civil.
 He sent ambassadors to soothe the inevitable wrath of the Emperor in Constantinople.

-In the medieval world, Church and State were 2 realms comprising Christendom.
-The Medieval Church represented Christian society aimed at acquiring spiritual blessings, while the Medieval State existed to safeguard civil justice & tranquility.
-Under the medieval system, both Church & State were supposed to exist side by side in a harmonious relationship, each focused on gaining the good of mankind but in different spheres; the spiritual and the civil.
+In the medieval world, Church and State were two realms comprising Christendom.
+The Medieval Church represented Christian society aimed at acquiring spiritual blessings, while the Medieval State existed to safeguard civil justice and tranquility.
+Under the medieval system, both Church and State were supposed to exist side by side in a harmonious relationship, each focused on gaining the good of mankind but in different spheres; the spiritual and the civil.

 Though Charlemagne occasionally used the title “emperor” in official documents, he usually declined it because it appeared to register his acceptance of what the Pope had done at his coronation.
 Charlemagne found this dangerous; that the Pope was now in a position to make an Emperor.
 The concern was—The one who can MAKE an emperor, can un-make him.
-Charles thought it ought to be the other way around, he thought; that Emperors selected & sanctioned Popes.
+Charles thought it ought to be the other way around; that Emperors selected and sanctioned Popes.

-In truth, what Pope Leo III did on Christmas Day of 800 when he placed the crown on Charlemagne’s head was just a final flourish of what was already a well-known & established fact – Charles was King of the Franks.
-One recent lecturer described the coronation as the cherry on the top of a sundae that had already been well made by Charles the Great.
+In truth, what Pope Leo III did on Christmas Day of 800 when he placed the crown on Charlemagne’s head was just a final flourish of what was already a well-established fact – Charles was King of the Franks.
+One recent lecturer described the coronation as the cherry on the top of a sundae that had already been made by Charles the Great.

-In our last episode we saw that the 3rd objective of Charlemagne’s vision was to make Europe an intellectual center.
+In our last episode we saw a major objective of Charlemagne’s vision was to make Europe an intellectual center.
 He launched a revival of learning and the arts.
 Historians speak of this as the Carolingian Renaissance.
-Charlemagne required monasteries to have a school for the education of boys in grammar, math & singing.
+Charlemagne required monasteries to have a school for the education of boys in grammar, math and singing.
 At his capital of Aachen he built a school for the education of the royal court.
-The famous English scholar Alcuin headed the school, & began the difficult task of reviving learning in the early Middle Ages by authoring the first textbooks in grammar, rhetoric, and logic.
+The famous English scholar Alcuin headed the school, and began the difficult task of reviving learning in the early Middle Ages by authoring the first textbooks in grammar, rhetoric, and logic.

-It was really this school at Aachen and Charlemagne’s emphasis on education that proved to be the most important for a lasting impact on history.
-He sent our agents far & wide to secure every work of the classical age they could find.
-They were returned to Aachen & the monastery schools where they were translated into Latin.
+It was Charlemagne’s emphasis on education that proved to be his enduring legacy to history.
+He sent out agents far and wide to secure every work of the classical age they could find.
+They returned to Aachen and the monastery schools where they were translated into Latin.
 This is why Latin became the language of scholarship in the ages to come.
 It was helped along by Charlemagne’s insistence a standard script be developed – Carolingian miniscule.
-Now, scholars all across Western Europe could read the same materials, because a consistent script was being used for the Latin letters.
+Now, scholars all across Western Europe could read the same materials, because a consistent script was being used for Latin letters.

 This became one of the most important elements in making the Renaissance possible.